Sphereon-Opensource/SIOP-OID4VP/README.md

     registration: ResponseRegistrationOpts;      // Registration options
     checkLinkedDomain?: CheckLinkedDomain; // When the link domain should be checked presentationVerificationCallback?: PresentationVerificationCallback; // Callback function to verify the presentations
-    signatureType: InternalSignature | ExternalSignature; // Using an internal/private key signature, or hosted signature nonce?: string;                              // Allows to override the nonce, otherwise the nonce of the request will be used state?: string;                              // Allows to override the state, otherwise the state of the request will be used responseMode?: ResponseMode;                 // Response mode should be form in case a mobile device is being used together with a browser
+    signature: InternalSignature | ExternalSignature; // Using an internal/private key withSignature, or hosted withSignature nonce?: string;                              // Allows to override the nonce, otherwise the nonce of the request will be used state?: string;                              // Allows to override the state, otherwise the state of the request will be used responseMode?: ResponseMode;                 // Response mode should be form in case a mobile device is being used together with a browser